 Today is World Emoji Day!
 Yes, those yellow smiley faces have their very own day now.
-But where did they come from and who created them?
-All that and more will be answered below.
+But are you interested in the history of Emoji?
+Where did they come from and who created them?

 Emoji evolved from something called an Emoticon